Thailand: Multiple bomb blasts hit Bangkok | DW | 02.08.2019

-Several explosions, one near a famous skyscraper, have hit Bangkok.
-There have been unconfirmed reports that more devices were found across the city.
+Six explosions, one near a famous skyscraper, have hit Bangkok just as US Secretary of State Mike Pompeo attended a regional security summit.
+Unconfirmed reports suggest that other devices were found across the city.

 At least three people were injured on Friday when several small bombs went off in the Thai capital Bangkok, police said.